intel/CeTune/README.md

 ![webui_deploy.png](pic/webui_deploy.png)

-- WebUI will jump to 'CeTune Status' and you will about to see below console logs.
+- WebUI will jump to 'CeTune Status' and you will about to see below console logs

 ![webui_deploy_detail.png](pic/webui_deploy_detail.png)

 * * *
 ####Benchmark Ceph
-- Users are able to configure disk_read_ahead, scheduler, etc at 'system' settings;
+- Users are able to configure disk_read_ahead, scheduler, etc at 'system' settings.
 - Ceph.conf Tuning can be added to 'Ceph Tuning', so CeTune will runtime apply to ceph cluster.
 - 'Benchmark Configuration' is how we control the benchmark process, will give a detail explaination below.
-    - There are two parts under 'Benchmark Configuration'
+    - There are two parts under 'Benchmark Configuration'.
     - the first table is to control some basic settings like where to store result data, what data will be collected, etc.
     - The second table is to control what testcase will be run, users can add multi testcase, so all the testcases will be run one by one.